Who knew I would find insight about the hiring process on a sunny spring weekend morning in the North Georgia Mountains...

 They'd left at the crack of dawn to attend the

 Drivers Meeting for this event, where 2,000 spectators and 125 cars (our

 husband’s included) would zoom down Heaven's Landing Airport’s 5069 ft. airport

 runway, hitting record speeds up to 200 MPH.

 Melissa and I were pleased with ourselves.
-We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed, our guys were happy 'doing their thing' and we were ready to go watch.
+We’d avoided the early morning trek to the track, we’d relaxed over breakfast, we had our Kindles, lawn chairs, snacks and sun hats packed, our guys were happy 'doing their thing' and all we had to do is get there and relax.

 Off we went, confident that we’d be there safely in no time.

 Then, the terrain got rougher and the gravel became dirt.
 The “road” got so narrow that the truck barely fit.
 As we took the next hairpin curve and crossed a creek – we knew we were in trouble.
-We saw a dirt ‘driveway’ to our right with a painted piece of plywood nailed to a tree indicating that someone’s shack was at the end, though we could not see it.
-As we started to panic, we finally decided to try to turn around in that makeshift driveway.
+We saw a dirt ‘driveway’ to our right with a painted piece of plywood nailed to a tree indicating that someone’s shack was at the end, though we couldn't see it.
+As we started to panic, we finally decided to try to turn around in that dirt 'driveway'.

 The good news was